fatiando/pooch/README.rst

     """
     Module mypackage/datasets.py
     """
-    import garage
+    import pooch

     # Get the version string from your project.
 You have one of these, right?
     from . import __version__

-    # Create a new garage to manage your sample data storage
+    # Create a new friend to manage your sample data storage
-    GARAGE = garage.create(
+    GOODBOY = pooch.create(
         # Folder where the data will be stored.
 For a sensible default, use the default
         # cache folder for your OS.
-        path=garage.os_cache("mypackage"),
+        path=pooch.os_cache("mypackage"),
         # Base URL of the remote data store.
 Will call .format on this string to insert
         # the version (see below).
         base_url="https://github.com/myproject/mypackage/raw/{version}/data/",
-        # Garages are versioned so that you can use multiple versions of a package
+        # Pooches are versioned so that you can use multiple versions of a package
         # simultaneously.
 Use PEP440 compliant version number.
 The version will be
-        # appended to the path of your garage.
+        # appended to the path.
         version=__version__,
         # If a version as a "+XX.XXXXX" suffix, we'll assume that this is a dev version
         # and replace the version with this string.
         version_dev="master",
-        # An environment variable that overwrites path of the garage.
+        # An environment variable that overwrites the path.
         env="MYPACKAGE_DATA_DIR",
         # The cache file registry.
-A dictionary with all files in this garage.
-Keys are
+A dictionary with all files managed by this pooch.
-        # the file names (relative to *base_url*) and values are their respective SHA256
+        # Keys are the file names (relative to *base_url*) and values are their
-        # hashes.
-Files will be downloaded automatically when needed (see
+        # respective SHA256 hashes.
+Files will be downloaded automatically when needed
-        # fetch_gravity_data).
+        # (see fetch_gravity_data).
         registry={"gravity-data.csv": "89y10phsdwhs09whljwc09whcowsdhcwodcy0dcuhw"}
     )
     # You can also load the registry from a file.
 Each line contains a file name and
     # it's sha256 hash separated by a space.
 This makes it easier to manage large
     # numbers of data files.
 The registry file should be in the same directory as this
     # module.
-    GARAGE.load_registry("garage-registry.txt")
+    GOODBOY.load_registry("registry.txt")

     # Define functions that your users can call to get back some sample data in memory